forsvunnet/VoidJS/README.md

 * Damage dealt is given to nearest other player as health / shield
 * Activate to give other player bonus health / regen
 * Siphon - extract 1 mana per second from enemy and deal 1 damage per second while doing so.
 Movement speed slowed.
-* Fragment - become invurnerable and deal 5 damage + splash when crashing into enemies.
+* Fragment - (casting, 5s + 30s cd) Become invurnerable and deal 5 damage + splash when crashing into enemies.
 Invurnerability wears off after crashing and the enemies become stunned for 3 seconds.
-* Marker - Spawn 10% more and usually tougher enemies
+* Marker - (passive) Spawn 10% more and usually tougher enemies.
-* VoidPhase - (activated) become etheral.
+* VoidPhase - (activated, 20s cd) become etheral.
 Your body is left behind in a quantum state and your etheral self can move around in a radius around your body.
 Upon return from the ether unleash (AOE) 5 damage to nearby enemies and stun them.
-* Bullet time - (activated) Enemies and projectiles are paused and will slowly sync back to normal speed.
+* Bullet time - (activated, cd 20s) Enemies and projectiles are paused and will slowly sync back to normal speed.
 * Greed - (passive) Upon level completion, gain one additional rift token
 * Transistors - (passive) Your electricity capacity is increased by 30.
 * Double strike - (passive) Attacks are performed twice in quick succession.
 * Cloak - (passive) Most enemies can not detect you unless they get very close or they observe you using a revealing ability.
-* Tesla - Deals 20 damage divided equally among enemies in range.
+* Tesla - (activated, 5s cd) Deals 20 damage divided equally among enemies in range.
 Consumes 10 Electricity.
-* Charger - Regenerates 1 electricty every time you deal damage.
+* Charger - (passive_ Regenerates 1 electricty every time you deal damage.
-* Enhancer - (passive) Every 5 Minerals collected gives you +1 / +1
+* Enhancer - (passive) Every 10 Minerals gives you +1 / +1. (non-consuming)
-* Inverter - (active) Consume 3 minerals to activate.
-While activated any recieved damage will deactive this ability and return the damage to the attacking entity.
+* Inverter - (casting, 5s) Consume 3 minerals to activate.
+Once activated any recieved damage will deactive this ability and reflect the damage back to the attacking entity.
+* Soulcapture - (passive) Every 2 enemies that dies give you +1 / 0 until the end of the round or until you die.
+* Soulcage - (passive) At death you enter a static state where you take no damage and after 3 seconds a blast emits from your position stunning nearby enemies dealing 5 damage and the blast destroys any projectiles in the blast radius.
+* To Be Named - All players deal +5 damage to purple enemies.
+* To Be Named - All players deal +5 damage to pink enemies.
+* To Be Named - All players deal +5 damage to blue enemies.
+* To Be Named - All players deal +5 damage to yellow enemies.
+* To Be Named - Yellow enemies are slowed by 10%.
+* To Be Named - Yellow enemies have their cast time increased by 100%.
+* Tracking missile - (casting, 0.5-2s) Consume 1 mineral.
+Cast a missile that automatically tracks nearby enemies and deals 15 damage.

 ## Monster / Enemy ideas
 * Levithan - Huge monster ( half the screen ).
+Can not be killed and extremely dangerous.
+(Rare)
-Can not be killed, extremely dangerous.
+* Ziz - Small monster.
+Can not be killed and extremely dangerous.
+(Rare)

+## Monster spells / abilities
+* Fireball -
+* Harden - (activated) 3s cast time.
 ## Spawners
 Make late level spawns based on actions during play?
 Doing such and such triggers more spawns?